eliotharper/DF24-Data-Cloud-Workshop/agent-studio/README.md

 * Click on the Gear Icon **⚙️,** click on **Developer Console**
 * Click on **File - New - Apex Class**
 * Name your file AgentGetOrderDetails
-* Paste the code located at: <todo put route here>
+* Paste the code from the AgentGetOrderDetails.cls file located in this repository
 * **Important!** Make sure you replace the end point of your mock api in the code
 * Click on **File - Save** and close the developer console